mdn/content/files/en-us/web/css/css_flexible_box_layout/relationship_of_flexbox_to_other_layout_methods/index.md

 ## Flexbox and grid layout

 [CSS grid layout](/en-US/docs/Web/CSS/CSS_grid_layout) and flexbox share many properties and values.
-For divergent properties, if a flex item becomes a grid item, then the `flex` values that may have been assigned to the child elements, such as `flex-end`, will be ignored.
-As noted above, the values defined in the box alignment module that work across both layout methods, supercede those defined in flexbox only.
+For divergent properties, if a flex item becomes a grid item, any `flex` values assigned to the child elements, such as `flex-end`, will be ignored.
+As noted above, values defined in the box alignment module that work across both layout methods supersede those defined in flexbox only.

 ### Flex and grid — what's the difference?